JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 ### [L-2] The function `migrateUnderlyingRewardsVault()` gives a significant power to the contract owner
-The Origami team put in place a mechanism to migrate all the staked funds from an AutoStaking vault to another one, in case Infrared deprecates the underlying vault of a certain AutoStaking vault.
-However, this means that the team also has the power to deploy a new fake vault, and migrate all staked assets in the AutoStaking vault to the fake one, effectively rug-pulling all user deposits:
+The Origami team put in place a mechanism to migrate all the staked funds from the underlying Infrared vault to another one, in case Infrared deprecates the underlying vault used by an AutoStaking vault.

+However, this means that the team also has the power to deploy a new fake vault, and migrate all staked assets from the original InfraredVault to the fake one.

 ```solidity
     /// @inheritdoc IOrigamiAutoStaking